rywible/wrela6/docs/implementation/2026-07-05-edge-platform-capabilities.md

 - Method-shaped `platform fn` declarations produce `NAME_LEGACY_PLATFORM_FN`, not the old method-only diagnostic.
 - No `CertifiedPlatformBinding` entries are created from source declarations.
 - The old primitive name catalog is not used for source name binding.
+- Parser and AST tests may continue to prove `platform` is tokenized and parsed enough for diagnostics, but no semantic test may assert successful platform binding.
+- `tests/unit/semantic/names/platform-binding.test.ts` is rewritten from "binds target primitive" expectations to "reports legacy platform function" expectations.
 - Existing invalid fixture generation produces stable diagnostics for legacy platform functions.

 - [ ] **Code Examples**